FINLAND (Unofficial translation)

 The Patent Office shall be authorized to communicate documents in respect of applications that have not yet become public to a patent authority with which an agreement has been concluded in accordance with the second paragraph, provided that the patent authority concerned has undertaken not to make such documents available to the public.

-Section 29 a If the Patent Office considers that a patent may be granted, the Office shall, before giving a notice under the first paragraph of Section 19 of the Patents Act, send the applicant the documents that show the text in which it intends to grant the patent.
-The Patent Office may in such case under Section 15 of the Patents Act invite the applicant to file his comments and return the documents to the Office within a specified time limit.
+Section 29a (13.7.2000/674) If the Patent Office considers that a patent may be granted, the Office shall, before giving a notice under the first paragraph of section 19 of the Patents Act, send the applicant the documents that show the text in which it intends to grant the patent.
+The Patent Office may in such case under section 15 of the Patents Act invite the applicant to file his comments and return the documents to the Office within a specified time limit.

-Section 30 (21.3.1997/246) The Patent Office shall issue regulations on time limits and extensions of time limits.
-The grant of a patent may only be deferred, if the grant would take place before the application has become available to the public under Section 22 of the Patents Act.
-In such case, the grant of a patent may at the applicant's request be deferred until the time the application becomes available to the public under the above-mentioned Section of the Act.
+Section 30 (18.7.2013/580) The grant of a patent may only be deferred, if the grant would take place before the application has become available to the public under section 22 of the Patents Act.
+In such case, the grant of a patent may at the applicant's request be deferred until the time the application becomes available to the public under section 22 of the Patents Act.

 Grant of a Patent (21.3.1997/246)

-Section 31 Printing of a published specification pursuant to Section 21 of the Patents Act shall begin as soon as possible after the applicant has paid the printing fee under the third paragraph of Section 19 of the Patents Act.
+Section 31 (21.3.1997/246) The printing of a published specification pursuant to section 21 of the Patents Act shall begin as soon as possible after the applicant has paid the printing fee under the third paragraph of section 19 of the Patents Act.

 The published specification must state: